 Pandowdy – It is a deep-dish dessert that can be made with a variety of fruit, but is most commonly made with apples sweetened with molasses or brown sugar.
 The topping is a crumbly type of biscuit except the crust is broken up during baking and pushed down into the fruit to allow the juices to come through.
 Sometimes the crust is on the bottom and the desert is inverted before serving.
 The exact origin of the name Pandowdy is unknown, but it is thought to refer to the deserts plain or dowdy appearance.

 Bird’s Nest Pudding – A pudding containing apples whose cores have been replaced by sugar.
 The apples are nestled in a bowl created by the crust.
 Also called Crow’s Nest Pudding.

-Sonker – A sonker is a deep-dish pie or cobbler served in many flavors including strawberry, peach, sweet potato, and cherry.
-I’ve also read this same dish is called zonker (or sonker) in Surry County, North Carolina.
+Sonker – A sonker is an Appalachian term for a deep-dish pie similar to a cobbler served in many flavors including strawberry, peach, sweet potato, and cherry.
+I have also read this same dish is called zonker (or sonker) in Surry County, North Carolina.
 It seems to be a dish unique to North Carolina.

 The community of Lowgap at the Edwards-Franklin House, holds an annual Sonker Festival.
 The festival honors the distinctive Appalachian deep-dish fruit or sweet potato pie called “sonkers.”
 Sponsored by the Surry County Historical Society‚ the event benefits the preservation of the two-hundred-year-old Edwards-Franklin House.

 Check out What’s Cooking America’s favorite cobbler and crisp recipes:

 This cobbler is especially good using the fresh wild blackberries.
 When I am really lazy or in a hurry, I’ll substitute a buttermilk baking mix, such as Bisquick, for the biscuit topping in this recipe.